top of page

 INFORMATION FOR SUPPORTERS

-All drinks for this fixture will be decanted, and the consumption of alcohol is NOT prohibited during the game
+All drinks for this fixture will be decanted, and alcohol can be consumed during the game.

 OPENING TIMES